-Specifically, in ownership initiatives, the obligation to repay AHP subsidy to the Bank shall terminate after any foreclosure or transfer by deed-in-lieu of foreclosure.
+Specifically, in ownership initiatives, the obligation to repay AHP subsidy to the Bank shall terminate after any foreclosure, transfer by deed-in-lieu of foreclosure, death of the AHP-assisted homeowner, or FHA first mortgage to HUD.
 For rental projects, the AHP Regulation states that the income-eligibility and affordability restrictions applicable to the project shall terminate after any foreclosure.